Earthquake Early Warning (Japan)

-In Japan, the Earthquake Early Warning (EEW) (緊急地震速報, Kinkyū Jishin Sokuhō) is a warning issued when an earthquake is detected by multiple seismometers.
+In Japan, the Earthquake Early Warning (EEW) (緊急地震速報, Kinkyū Jishin Sokuhō) is an alert that is issued when an earthquake is detected by multiple seismometers.
 These warnings are primarily issued by the Japan Meteorological Agency (JMA), with guidance on how to react to them.

-Intro
+Introduction

 The JMA has two EEW systems: one for the general public and another for the National Meteorological and Hydrological Services.
 When a P-wave is detected from two (or more) of the 4,235 seismometers installed throughout Japan, the JMA analyzes and predicts the approximate location of the earthquake's epicenter.
 This allows the JMA to notify people in affected prefectures by TV and radio if a strong earthquake is expected.

-An Earthquake Early Warning is issued to warn the general public when an earthquake of 5 or higher on the Japan seismic scale is expected.
+An Earthquake Early Warning is issued to warn the general public when an earthquake of 5 or higher on the Japan seismic scale is expected to areas where the seismic intensity is expected to be 4 or higher.
 An EEW forecast (緊急地震速報(予報)) is issued to the National Meteorological and Hydrological Services when an earthquake of 3 or higher on the Japan seismic scale (or 3.5 or higher on the Richter magnitude scale) is expected, or when the amplitude of P- or S-waves measures more than 100 gals.

 The system was developed to minimize earthquake damage and enable people to take shelter or evacuate dangerous areas before the arrival of its strong surface waves.
 It is used by railways to slow trains and by factories to halt assembly lines before the earthquake hits.

 The effectiveness of the warning depends on the position of the receiver.
 After receiving a warning, a person has from a few seconds to a minute or more to take action.
 Areas near an epicenter may experience strong tremors before a warning is issued.